whartzler/Class_Project/README.md

 - [ ] A detailed README.md file that includes the project status, images, descriptions, and results
 - [ ] A machine learning model, including a confusion matrix and accuracy score
 - [ ] Database that stores data for the project with at least two tables or collections
-- [ ] Selected topic and the reasoning for that selection (2 points)
+- [ ] Selected topic and the reasoning for that selection
-- [ ] Description of the data (3 points)
+- [ ] Description of the data
-- [ ] Questions that the team originally planned to answer with the project (2 points)
+- [ ] Questions that the team originally planned to answer with the project
-- [ ] Description of the data exploration phase of the project (5 points)
+- [ ] Description of the data exploration phase of the project
-- [ ] Description of the analysis phase of the project (5 points)
+- [ ] Description of the analysis phase of the project
-- [ ] Technologies, languages, tools, and algorithms that the team used throughout the project (3 points)
+- [ ] Technologies, languages, tools, and algorithms that the team used throughout the project

 ### Next Steps

 ## Things people wanna do
  - Ryan - ETL